stjude-biohackathon/MethylMiner/README.md

 # **MethMiner**
 A methylation array analysis pipeline tailored for discovering rare methylation events with interactive data visualization.

+Differentially methylated region (DMR): a genomic region that has different DNA methylation status across samples.
+Rare DMRs have been shown to cause multiple diseases, such as Fragile X sydrome.

 # **Team Members**

     - Christy LaFlamme